Five comprehensive databases spanning 10,000 years of UK history. From the Norman Conquest to Roman occupation — free to explore, no account required.

 Discover the Roman landscape of Britain.
 Legionary fortresses, town settlements, villa estates, temples and the roads that connected them.
 Explore how Rome shaped the landscape, economy and culture of Britain for nearly four centuries.

-In-depth profiles of Britain's most significant archaeological sites — Stonehenge, Avebury, Sutton Hoo, Skara Brae and more.
+In-depth profiles of the UK's most significant archaeological sites — Stonehenge, Avebury, Sutton Hoo, Skara Brae and more.
 Covering Neolithic, Bronze Age, Iron Age, Roman and medieval periods.
 Each site explained in full historical context.

-The complete register of scheduled monuments across England, Scotland and Wales — sites of national importance protected by law.
+The complete register of scheduled monuments across England, Scotland, Wales and Northern Ireland — sites of national importance protected by law.
 From Neolithic stone circles to medieval castles.
-Sourced from Historic England (NHLE), Historic Environment Scotland (Canmore) and Cadw.
+Sourced from Historic England (NHLE), Historic Environment Scotland (Canmore), Cadw and HED.

 Aubrey combines all five databases above — plus LIDAR analysis, historical maps, literature search and AI interpretation — into a single comprehensive research report for any location.